|

 Diffusion, process resulting from random motion of molecules by which there is a net flow of matter from a region of high concentration to a region of low concentration A familiar example is the perfume of a flower that quickly permeates the still air of a room

-Diffusion is the process by which molecules move from an area of higher concentration to an area of lower concentration, driven by random molecular motion, until equilibrium is reached
+Diffusion describes the net movement of particles from an area of higher concentration to an area of lower concentration This process continues until particles are evenly distributed

 |